 Students must receive a minimum qualifying composite stanine score of 7 on the CogAT entrance test to receive points.
+Students who score a stanine score of 6 and have the qualifying GPA of 3.0 will be provided the opportunity to retest for admission.

 I.A.2.5. - Other Determined Admissions Criteria.
-Students who meet the required minimum composite stanine score of 1 7, and a minimum cumulative GPA of 3.0 but receive less than 50 points may be provided an additional evaluation to potentially qualify for admission.
+Students who meet the required minimum composite stanine score of 7, and a minimum cumulative GPA of 3.0 but receive less than 50 points may be provided an additional evaluation to potentially qualify for admission.